bourdillion/what-i-learnt-today/OSI-models.md

 6. **Data link layer:** Receives IP packets from the network layer, here physical addressing is done to the data packet to form a frame, e.g of physical address is a mac address of each devices. local connection between two computers happens via the help of mac address.

-7. **Physical layer:** converts the binary sequence received via data link layer to signals, which is used by the application layer